 So… Should You Actually Buy Banksy Art?

-YES—If You’re In It for the Long Haul
+YES—If You’re Ready to Play the Long Game

-Banksy’s got serious staying power—he’s not just an artist, he’s a full-on cultural icon.
+Banksy’s got serious staying power—he’s not just an artist, he’s a full-on cultural icon with worldwide recognition that keeps collectors buzzing.
 If you want in, having a smart buying strategy is a total game-changer.
 Knowing when to jump and what to watch for can turn your Banksy purchase from “meh” to “heck yes!”
-Long game players who do their homework (or call in the pros) are the ones who really win here.
+Long game players who do their homework (or call in the pros) are the ones who come out on top.

 NO—If You’re Hoping to Flip It Fast